 Benzodiazepines can also cause headaches, dry mouth, nausea, and impaired cognition.
 Memory loss is possible, and gastrointestinal distress is likely.
 In short, taking benzos even once comes with a number of risks and unpleasant side effects.

-There are other means of chronic pain management if you or a loved one experiences the negative effects of benzo use.
+There are other means of anxiety and insomnia management if you or a loved one experiences the negative effects of benzo use.
 Contact Soledad House for pain management programs.

 What Happens if You Abuse Benzos?

 Even those who take benzos for legitimate medical reasons can suffer from side effects.
 However, those who abuse benzos face even greater risks.

 Abusing benzos might mean taking them illicitly or without medical supervision.
 It might also mean increasing dosage, mixing benzos with other substances, or taking the drugs inappropriately.